luizcressoni/triaxis/README.md

 - Connects to a WiFi hostspot and update time from NTP
 - Uses accelstepper for smooth step motor drive
 - OTA firmware update at ip/update using ElegantOTA

-## TODO
+- Buttons to adjust the clock

-- Save the last minute so in case of a power failure, the clock can fast forwared to the current time by itself
+- Automatic adjustment after power ecovery

 ## Authors